What things are currently banned in China?

 2. Protests and demonstrations

-Protests are very rare in China.
+Outward signs of social unrest are rare in China.
 Image by Joseph Chan on Unsplash.

 China is a socialist country with “Chinese characteristics”.
 It’s not a democracy.